Dr. Norman Francis

 Edwin Hampton

-On January 1, 2002, at age 73, Mr. Edwin Harrell Hampton led the St. Augustine High School “Marching 100” in the nationally acclaimed Tournament of Roses, the first time a marching band from New Orleans had ever participated in the parade.
+At age 73, Edwin Hampton led the St. Augustine High School “Marching 100” in the Tournament of Roses Parade—the first New Orleans band to do so.

 Lorraine Taix McCaslin